wadhwasahil/Video-Classification-2-Stream-CNN/README.md

-# Vidz-Classification-2-Stream-CNN
+# Video-Classification-2-Stream-CNN
-Video Classification using 2 stream CNN
+A computer vision project for Video Classification using 2 Stream CNN and benchmarking it on CVV dataset.